hrbrmstr/rdaradar/README.md

 it really doesn’t do much to determined attackers.

-When you `load()` an R data file directly into your R session into the global environment, the object, well, load there.
+When you `load()` an R data file directly into your R session into the global environment, the object will, well, *load there*.
 So, if it has an object named `print` that’s going to be in your global environment and get called when `print()` gets called.
 Lather/rinse/repeat for any other object name.
 It should be pretty obvious how this could be abused.

 A tad more insidious is what happens when you quit R. By default, on `quit()`, unless you specify otherwise, that function invocation will